andresmdg/apirest/README.md

 ### 1. Health Check

 **GET /**
-Checks if the service is up and running.
+Checks if the service is up.

 ```bash
 curl -X GET http://localhost:3001/